"He can completely unplug for now": No more pumpkin-carrot diet for Derek Gee-West after Giro top-5

 Derek Gee at the 2026 Giro d'Italia

-Just like pushing massive watts per kilo, nutritioning has become an inseparable aspect of cycling.
-For this cause, Gee-West works with experienced nutritionist Marco Sassi, who explains some of the factors which influence feeding during a race:
+Just like pushing massive watts per kilo, nutrition has become an inseparable aspect of cycling.
+For this cause, Gee-West works with experienced nutritionist Marco Sassi, who explains some of the factors that influence feeding during a race:

-"Many things can change during the race depending on if you’re in the break or in the peloton.
+"Many things can change during the race, depending on whether you’re in the break or in the peloton.
 That can impact your consumption.
-Sometimes even what you eat on the bike can change because you might not feel like you need as much as planned because the peloton is riding easier than expected," Sassi says.
+Sometimes, even what you eat on the bike can change because you might not feel like you need as much as planned.
+After all, the peloton is riding easier than expected," Sassi says.

 Pumpkins and carrots for climbing gains

-Nutritionists also focus specifically on what types of food riders are eating to ensure the best feeling on the bike.
+Nutritionists also focus on the types of food riders eat to ensure the best feeling on the bike.

 You need to know when to switch off

 There is no denying that the term "power-to-weight ratio" has transcended to somewhat of a magic formula when it comes to cycling.
-The physics is strict there, in order to go uphill faster, a rider either needs to produce more power, or weigh less.
-But there's a limit to both approaches, and finding a sweet spot which allows rider to perform at the highest level possible is the real alchemy.
+The physics is strict there; in order to go uphill faster, a rider either needs to produce more power or weigh less.
+But there's a limit to both approaches, and finding a sweet spot that allows the rider to perform at the highest level possible is the real alchemy.

 loading